Cashew ‘Ricotta’ Cheese

-Vegan Cashew Cheese – Thick and creamy, this versatile cashew ricotta cheese is ready in as little as 10 minutes and tastes fantastic!
-It’s the best vegan ricotta ever and can be used anywhere ricotta is called for!
+Cashew Ricotta – Thick and creamy, this versatile vegan cheese is ready in as little as 10 minutes with a few pantry staples!
+It’s ultra-creamy and can be used anywhere ricotta is called for!

-As vegans and those eating a plant-based diet, you will be thrilled to have this easy, vegan cheese in your culinary library!
-I absolutely love this stuff and so does everyone else who tries it, vegan or not!
+Anyone looking for plant-based cheese options will be thrilled to have this easy non-dairy recipe in their culinary library!
+I absolutely love this cashew ricotta, and so does everyone else who tries it!

-The ingredients for this vegan ricotta cheese are very common making this a great basic recipe for anyone starting out experimenting with vegan nut cheeses.
-Make yourself some fresh cashew ricotta cheese.
-Taste and feel the difference compared to processed cheese products.
+The ingredients are easily accessible, making it a great basic recipe for anyone experimenting with vegan nut cheeses.
+You can taste and feel the difference compared to processed cheese products.
 You will not be disappointed!

 How To Make Cashew Ricotta Cheese

-Step 1: It’s best to soak your cashews in water before starting.
+Step 1: It’s best to soak the cashews in water before starting.
 There are 2 ways to soak:

-- Soak cashew in cool water for 2 – 3 hours, drain and rinse (this method is best for digestion).
+- Soak cashews in cool water for 2-3 hours, then drain and rinse (this method is best for digestion).

-- For a quick method of soaking, let cashews sit in hot water for 5 minutes, drain, rinse and continue with recipe.
+- For a quick soaking method, let cashews sit in hot water for 5 minutes, then drain, rinse, and continue with the recipe.

 Why soak cashews?
-Soaking will help soften the cashews by plumping them up with water and helps the cashews blend easily.
-Soaking is also said to be beneficial for digestion and mineral & vitamin absorption.
-If you’re in a hurry, you can still make this cashew ricotta cheese successfully without soaking.
+Soaking softens the cashews, plumps them up, and helps them blend more easily.
+It’s also beneficial for digestion and mineral & vitamin absorption.
+If you’re in a hurry, you can skip this step and still make a wonderful cashew ricotta.
 You just may need to add a bit more water while blending.

 Step 2: Next, place cashews, water, lemon juice/apple cider vinegar, garlic, onion powder, salt, and pepper in a food processor/blender and blend until creamy.
-Place in a covered container and place in the fridge until ready to use.
-Or use right away in any recipe calling for ricotta cheese.
+Place in a covered container and refrigerate until ready to use.
+You can also use it right away in any recipe calling for ricotta.

-And that’s it, vegan cashew ricotta cheese made easy and delicious!
+And now you’re ready to enjoy!
+Fresh vegan ricotta made easy and delicious.

 How To Use Vegan Ricotta

-You may find yourself eating it right out to the bowl.
-Enjoy everywhere you would use ricotta cheese!
+You may find yourself eating it right out of the bowl.
+Enjoy it everywhere you would use ricotta cheese!

-- Served as is, vegan ricotta is great smeared on crackers with fruit.
+- Served as is, it’s great smeared on crackers with fruit.

-- Use it in Vegetable Vegan Lasagna or Simple Lasagna and Asparagus
+- Layer it in Vegetable Vegan Lasagna or Simple Lasagna and Asparagus

-- Use it for stuffing, like these Cheese Manicotti, Spinach Vegan Stuffed Shells or Butternut Squash Stuffed Shells
+- As a stuffing for Cheese Manicotti, Spinach Vegan Stuffed Shells, or Butternut Squash Stuffed Shells

-- It’s wonderful in this Zucchini Ricotta Pasta with Basil + Mint
+- It’s wonderful mixed in this Zucchini Ricotta Pasta with Basil + Mint

-- Use in baking for these Ricotta Persimmon Scones
+- Use in baking, like these Ricotta Persimmon Scones (minus the garlic, onion powder, and pepper)

-- Refrigerator: Leftovers can be stored in refrigerator for up to 5 days in a covered container.
+- Refrigerator: Leftovers can be stored in a covered container for up to 5 days.

-- Freezer: Cashew ricotta is freezer friendly and can stored in freezer safe containers for up to to 2 months.
+- Freezer: Cashew ricotta is freezer-friendly and can be stored in freezer-safe containers (affiliate link) for up to 2 months.
+Let thaw overnight in the fridge and give a good stir before using.

 If you try this vegan ricotta, please let me know!
 Leave a comment and rate it below.
 I love to hear what you think, or any changes you make.